 People who are extremely obese can have obesity-hypoventilation syndrome (termed the Pickwickian syndrome) alone or in combination with obstructive sleep apnea.
 Excess body fat interferes with the movement of the chest, and excess body fat below the diaphragm compresses the lungs, which combine to cause shallow, less effective breathing.
 Excess body fat around the throat compresses the upper airway, reducing air flow.
 The control of breathing may be disordered, causing central sleep apnea.

 Portable monitors used at home are being used more often to help diagnose sleep apnea.
-These monitors measure heart rate, level of oxygen in the blood, effort of breathing, position, and nasal airflow.
+These monitors measure heart rate, level of oxygen in the blood, effort of breathing, position, and airflow through the nose.

-People with sleep apnea may be tested for complications, such as , , and .
+Sometimes additional testing is needed to help doctors determine the cause.
+People with sleep apnea may be tested for complications, such as high blood pressure and atrial fibrillation.
 If doctors suspect central sleep apnea, testing may rarely be needed to determine the cause.

 People should be warned of the risks of driving, operating heavy machinery, or engaging in other activities during which falling asleep would be hazardous.
 People who are undergoing surgery should inform their anesthesiologist that they have sleep apnea, because anesthesia can sometimes cause additional airway narrowing.

 Support groups can provide information and help people with sleep apnea and their family members cope with the condition.